 Teacher, Administrator, Storyteller, Author, Motivational Speaker, Workshop Leader, Keynote Speaker, Recording Artist

-2003-2005 - Principal, Greeley Alternative High School, Peoria, IL, Administered program for grade 6-12 at-risk students who were removed by order of expulsion from regular school settings.
+2003-2005 - Principal, Greeley Alternative High School, Peoria, IL, Supervised program for grade 6-12 at-risk students who were removed by order of expulsion from regular school settings.

 1993-2003 - Title I Director, IASA, Peoria District #150 - Wrote multiple grants ($100 K over 10 years) and successfully managed all District Title I programs, Facilitated planning 16 Title I schoolwide projects and 1-targeted assistance program.
 Responsible for fiscal management of a $8.5 million budget with (100% audit compliance and have been within 37/100 of 1% of meeting planned fiscal goals).
 Responsible for multiple grants including: Title I Neglected & Delinquent, Summer Bridges Grant, Reading Recovery, Program Improvement, Capital Expense, Federal Impact Aid, General Supplemental State Aid Grant.